awsteiner/o2scl/doc/o2scl/sphinx/acol.rst

 - perform operations on that object
 - output the object to the screen or write it to an HDF5 file

-The available command list can be obtained using ``'help'`` or ``'commands'`` and changes depending on what type of object is currently in memory.
-In order to list the commands which would be available given a particular type, give ``'commands'`` the type as an argument, i.e. ``acol -commands table`` .
-In order to get detailed help on how a command operates on a particular type, give the type and the command as arguments to help, e.g.
+The available command list can be obtained using ``help`` or ``commands`` and changes depending on what type of object is currently in memory.
+In order to list the commands which would be available given a particular type, give ``commands`` the type as an argument, i.e. ``acol -commands table`` .
+In order to get detailed help on how a command operates on a particular type, give the type and the command as arguments to help, e.g. ``acol -help table interp``.
+There are some commands which are available for all types, and obtaining the help information for these commands does not require a type argument, i.e.
-``acol -help table interp``.
-There are some commands which are available for all types, and obtaining the help information for these commands does not require a type argument, i.e. ``acol -commands`` or ``acol -help read``.
+``acol -commands`` or ``acol -help read``.

 ``acol`` can sometimes, but not always read and write HDF5 files generated outside of O₂scl.

 ``acol`` has a command, ``run``, which allows you to run a set of commands which are given in a separate file.
 An example script in the ``extras`` directory of the documentation is named ``acol.scr``.
 The associated output is a useful demonstration of the capabilities of ``acol``.

 acol types
 ----------